ikersojo/06_webserv/README.md

 Classes:
 - Server:
-	- The main server class that handles incoming connections and requests.
+	- The main server class that handles incoming Communications and requests.
 	- It will be configured with a configuration file.
 Server settings like the port to listen on, the root directory for static files...